How many students on a team?

 We have a confirmed team with four team members, can we add more?
 Is there a deadline for adding more team members?

 Teams with at least four members registered can continue to add more members through the Team Member Registration until they reach the six-member maximum.
-Additional team members must be registered by midnight on Wednesday, November 30.
+Additional team members must be registered -- and all members of the team finalized -- by January 7, 2018.

 How many coaches may each team have?